Centre for Research Collections

 Furniture and study rooms

 There is one adjustable height desk on the 6th floor which is located directly in front of the door as you enter the reading room.
 There are no rooms specifically for disabled students in the CRC but disabled students may be eligible to use the accessible individual study rooms on the first floor of the Main Library.
-To arrange this students should contact the Student Disability Service and their details are given at the bottom of this webpage.(Due to the restricted nature of the materials it is not possible to take special collections out of the CRC to the accessible study rooms but it may be possible to do so with other materials.)
+To arrange this students should contact the Disability and Learning Support Service and their details are given at the bottom of this webpage.(Due to the restricted nature of the materials it is not possible to take special collections out of the CRC to the accessible study rooms but it may be possible to do so with other materials.)

 If you require assistance to evacuate in an emergency you should ensure you have a PEEP/PEAP (Personal Emergency Evacuation Plan).
 To arrange a PEEP/PEAP for this building please contact your school for more information.
 Or if you are not a student please alert staff at the security desk (ground floor) and the CRC reception desk when you enter to what assistance you require.